Darwin314e/NAND-to-Tetris-code/README.md

 # NAND-to-Tetris-code
-a collection of code from the assignments in, from NAND to Tetris
+a collection of code from the assignments in, from NAND to Tetris.
+The files with the .hdl extenstion are hardware description language code.